National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ![DUR Human Subjects Research Protection (HSRP) training attestation.
 HSPR training must have been completed within the last three years.](images/access/fig-access-120-dur-hsrp.png){#fig-access-120-dur-hsrp fig-alt="DUR Human Subjects Research Protection (HSRP) training attestation.
 HSPR training must have been completed within the last three years."}

-In addition to human subjects research protection training, you will need to consider whether your institution requires a letter of determination from your local IRB (Institutional Review Board) when using De-Identified data.
+In addition to human subjects research protection training, you will need to consider whether your institution requires a letter of determination from your local IRB when using De-Identified data.
 If so, you'll be prompted to upload the letter as a PDF before you can submit the DUR.

 ![DUR IRB letter upload.
 For a Level 2 DUR, this is required only if your local institution requires IRB approval for de-identified data access.](images/access/fig-access-130-dur-level2-irb.png){#fig-access-130-dur-level2-irb fig-alt="DUR IRB letter upload.
 For a Level 2 DUR, this is required only if your local institution requires IRB approval for de-identified data access."}